Reading Time: 3 minutes

 No organization is immune to a crisis.
-Natural disasters, economic uncertainty, fires, active shooter or terrorist attacks, and even former disgruntled employees are all potential stress-inducing factors.
+Natural disasters, economic uncertainty, fires, active shooters or terrorist attacks, and even disgruntled former employees are all potential stress-inducing factors.
 When a sudden global health pandemic occurs, employees are faced with an unprecedented level of stress.

-Certain risks such as some natural disasters or fires, for example, can be planned or anticipated.
+Certain risks, such as some natural disasters or fires, can be planned for or anticipated.
 (Remember the fire or tornado drills?)
 These drills aren’t just designed to help practice what to do, but to help minimize the level of stress should an event occur.

-When a crisis can’t be predicted and risk factors aren’t able to be mitigated is when employees feel the most helpless and vulnerable.
+When a crisis can’t be predicted and risk factors cannot be mitigated, employees feel the most helpless and vulnerable.

 Be Welcoming and Supportive

-Managers should let employees know that the door is always open and they will help in any way they can.
+Managers should let employees know that the door is always open and that they are available to help in any way they can.
 When employees express their fears, leadership should do their best to resolve them.
-If this is not possible, providing resources that can is sufficient.
+If this is not possible, providing resources that can be used is sufficient.

-Employees should never feel mocked or degraded and management should never outright dismiss their concerns.
+Employees should never feel mocked or degraded, and management should never dismiss their concerns outright.
 While leadership should remain professional in all interactions, the lines of communication should always be left open.

 Some common concerns may include, but are not limited to: